NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

   >>> print(bp.avgwave())    # doctest: +FLOAT_CMP
   6499.914781904409 Angstrom

-The returned `~synphot.spectrum.SpectralElement` can then be used within sbpy to, e.g., measure the absolute magnitude of the Sun:
+The returned `~synphot.spectrum.SpectralElement` can then be used within sbpy to, e.g., calculate the apparent magnitude of the Sun:

 .. doctest-requires:: synphot